Lemon Drop Martini

 It is well known that I prefer my cocktails to have a higher ratio of sour to sweet; usually I’ll mix a 2:1 ratio.
 But for the lemon martini, I mix the lemon juice and simple syrup in almost equal measure.
 That’s because the lemon, on its own, is so tart and astringent.
 The simple syrup and the Cointreau soften the lemon’s tartness and strong flavor.

-With a ¾ to 1 ratio, the lemon in this lemon drop classic martini doesn’t overpower the other ingredients.
-In fact, the drink is well balanced and tart enough to be refreshing without making your lips pucker.
+With a 3/4 to 1 ratio, the lemon in this lemon drop classic martini doesn’t overpower the other ingredients.
+The drink is well-balanced and tart enough to be refreshing without making your lips pucker.

 In my opinion, this is the best lemon drop martini recipe out there.